kyma-project/website/content/blog-posts/2023-04-14-release-notes-2.13/index.md

 ### Logging

-With this release, [Telemetry production profiles have been removed](https://github.com/kyma-project/kyma/issues/16853), and production settings are the new default managed by dedicated module managers.
+With this release, [the profiles for the Telemetry component have been consolidated](https://github.com/kyma-project/kyma/issues/16853), and no specialized settings for profiles are in use anymore.
+The settings from the previous production profile are the new default.

 We have [updated Fluent Bit to version 2.0.10](https://github.com/kyma-project/kyma/pull/17109) and also, [improved its retry handling](https://github.com/kyma-project/kyma/issues/17113) by increasing the Fluent Bit retry limit.

 ## Serverless
 ###  `serverless.kyma-project.io/v1alpha1` API version removed